 In a recent post we discussed data preparation for machine learning algorithms and feature selection at a high level.
-In this post, Joe discusses feature engineering methods in greater detail.
+In this post, we discuss feature engineering methods in greater detail.

-There are three feature engineering methods that I want to cover with simple examples: bucketing, crossing, and embedding.
-I will use a toy dataset I created called "Height Data."
+There are three feature engineering methods we are going to cover with simple examples: bucketing, crossing, and embedding.
+We will use a toy dataset I created called "Height Data."

 Bucketing is a type of feature engineering that is related to one-hot encoding.
 Whereas one-hot encoding maps categorical features to bits in a bit string, bucketing maps ranges of a variable into a bit string.

 Example: Suppose you want to predict height in inches.
 You may want to include age as a feature in your model.
 If you think closely about height and age, it is not a linear relationship:

 - Variance in height between years is greater before the age of 18 because infants, children, and teenagers are growing rapidly.

 - Height generally levels off from 20 to 50 years old once adults reach peak height.

 - Height decreases after the age of 50 due to aging changes in bones, muscles, and joints.